googleinterns/fairness_ssl/README.md

-# Invariant Learning with Partial Group Labels
+# Towards Group Robustness in the Presence of Partial Group Labels

 -   **This is not an officially supported Google product.**